 These recorded sessions can lack context and whilst in some cases it might be obvious why a user is getting stuck (if they are struggling with a form perhaps), you won't always know what they are looking for or what they are thinking, so be careful about attributing causes.

-Some behaviour might need further investigating with a user test to understand the why.
+Some behaviour might need further investigating with a user test to understand why it is happening.
 For instance you'll often see users repeatedly jumping between the same two pages, which suggests they're looking for a piece of information, but it won’t tell you what that information is.

 When assessing visitor recordings you should focus on behaviours that you can’t tell from quant analytics.
 Don’t just look at pages people click on, but consider how long it takes them to find links, and what parts of the page they seem to engage with.